 Gordon, who splits her time between comedy and her jewellery business, had the idea when she noticed that laughter was a great outlet for the pressures of starting your own business.
 According to a poll by market researcher Gallup, some 45% of entrepreneurs report high levels of stress.

 It might be hard to convince busy commuters to make an extra stop on their way to work, but Gordon is confident she can turn morning comedy into a natural part of a routine.
-“Ten, fifteen years ago people thought it was weird to go to the gym in the morning and now everyone thinks that’s normal.
+“Ten, years ago people thought it was weird to go to the gym in the morning, now everyone thinks that’s normal.
 People go to raves and talks in the morning now.
 I think as it gets rolled out it’ll become normal, and there’ll be loads more of these things.”
 Morning raves hosted by groups such as Morning Gloryville and Daybreakers and have been a fixture in London for several years, but Comedy AM is the first morning event devoted to giving patrons a laugh.

 Opportunity for romance